microsoft/pai/docs/manual/cluster-admin/how-to-set-up-storage.md

 Save the above file as `nfs-storage.yaml` and run `kubectl apply -f nfs-storage.yaml` to create a PV named `nfs-storage-pv` and a PVC named `nfs-storage` for nfs server `nfs://10.0.0.1:/data`.
 The PVC will be bound to specific PV through label selector, using label `name: nfs-storage`.

-Users could use PVC name `nfs-storage` as storage name to mount this nfs storage in their jobs.
+Users could use the PVC name `nfs-storage` as the storage name to mount this NFS storage in their jobs.

-If you want to configure the above nfs as personal storage so that each user could only visit their own directory on PAI like Linux home directory, for example, Alice can only mount `/data/Alice` while Bob can only mount `/data/Bob`, you could add a `share: "false"` label to PVC.
-In this case, PAI will use `${PAI_USER_NAME}` as sub path when mounting to job containers.
+If you want to configure the above NFS as personal storage so that each user could only visit their directory on PAI like Linux home directory, for example, Alice can only mount `/data/Alice` while Bob can only mount `/data/Bob`, you could add a `share: "false"` label to PVC.
+In this case, PAI will use `${PAI_USER_NAME}` as the subpath when mounting to job containers.

 ### Samba